Lamer87/Space_Engineers_DLC_unlocker/README.md

             - More options in the Removing zone (just restore backup or remove files)
             - Added a "restart the Tool" button when it can be useful
             - Some edits to cream_api.ini
-            - Updated CreamAPI from v5.2 to v5.3 for base game (Plugin Launcher *testing now*)
+            - Updated CreamAPI from v5.2 to v5.3 for base game (Plugin Launcher need 4.5)

 <br>